Hinalea Imaging

 Venture Round in 2003

-InMat, Inc. specializes in the development and manufacture of nanocomposite coating solutions, utilizing its proprietary Nanolok technology.
-The company's product line includes Air D-Fense 2000 and 3000, as well as Nanolok NP and PT, all of which consist of aqueous suspensions of nano-dispersed silicates combined with various polymers.
-These coatings serve as effective barrier solutions and can be applied to a range of elastomeric substrates through spray or dip processes.
-InMat's offerings cater to diverse markets, including packaging, automotive, medical, protective apparel, and sports equipment.
-Founded in 1999 and based in Hillsborough, New Jersey, InMat is committed to providing environmentally friendly coatings that enhance product performance.
+InMat, Inc. is a company that specializes in the development, manufacturing, and marketing of innovative nanocomposite coating solutions.
+Utilizing its proprietary Nanolok technology, InMat produces a range of aqueous suspensions, including Air D-Fense 2000 and 3000, as well as Nanolok NP and PT, which feature nano-dispersed silicates combined with different polymers.
+These coatings serve as effective barriers and can be applied to various elastomeric substrates via spray or dip coating methods.
+InMat's products cater to multiple industries, including packaging, automotive, medical, protective apparel, and sports equipment.
+Founded in 1999 and headquartered in Hillsborough, New Jersey, InMat is dedicated to providing environmentally friendly coatings that enhance product performance for its industrial customers.